rsmml/spectrm-challenge/README.md

 # Docker :whale:
 [↑ Go To Top ↑](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#readme)

-In order to be able to run Docker and docker-compose.yml please switch to the ```docker-comopse``` branch with:
+In order to be able to run Docker and docker-compose.yml please switch to the ```docker-compose``` branch with:
 - Check Branches
 ```ruby
 git branch -a